guidance-guarantee-programme/pension_guidance/content/scams.md

 ## If you’ve been targeted

-If you think you’ve been the victim of a pension scam, call Action Fraud on 0300 123 2040 or use the [Action Fraud online reporting tool.](http://www.actionfraud.police.uk/report-a-fraud-including-online-crime)
+If you think you’ve been the victim of a pension scam, call Action Fraud on 0300 123 2040 or use their [online reporting tool](http://www.actionfraud.police.uk/report-a-fraud-including-online-crime).

 Speak to The Pensions Advisory Service if you’ve been unexpectedly contacted by someone about your pension.